UnluckyNinja/tfm-localization-mod/README.md

 ## Develop locally
 0. Setup development environment for dotNET.
 1. Clone this project.
-2. Go the game's folder, copy "Assembly-CSharp.dll" to "lib" folder in the project folder
+2. Go the game's folder, copy "tfm_Data/Managed/Assembly-CSharp.dll" to "lib" folder in the project folder
 3. Choose your favorite editor and IDE, type `> dotnet build` to compile it to DLL.